IBM/ibm-namespace-scope-operator/README.md

   # ConfigMap name that will contain the list of namespaces to be watched
   configmapName: namespace-scope

-  # Restart pods with the following labels when the namspace list changes
+  # Restart pods with the following labels when the namespace list changes
   restartLabels:
     intent: projected
   ```